omunroe-com/books-2/restructuredtext/restructuredtext.rst

    interpreted text roles) via `Docutils`_ library written in Python.

    |RST| is commonly used with `Sphinx`_, which is a documentation generator
-   originally developed for the official `Python documentation`_, but now it is independent from projects using a different programming language or none at all.
+   originally developed for official `Python documentation`_, but now it is independent from projects using a different programming language or none at all.